ColaCaine/html-assets/README.md

-# html-assets
+# Html Assets
-html library - Chronos Based
+Html library - Sourced from Chronos

+## Chronos Expansion

+Expansion from Chronos
+Chronos repository may not be up or public - the CaineTech repository of webdev resources was discontinued and deleted.